Call To Climate Change Action

 Woodland Hills, Pennsylvania

-Through this resolution, lawmakers direct the Superintendent of Woodland Hills Schools to establish a Climate Change Committee, who will recommend district-wide changes for more environmentally-aware policies.
+Through this resolution, board of education members direct the Superintendent of Woodland Hills Schools to establish a Climate Change Committee, who will recommend district-wide changes for more environmentally-aware policies.

 The Climate Change Committee proposed a number of recommendations, but the final decision is awaiting committee.
 Those policies include incorporating more environmental studies and advocacy into the school’s curriculum, facility and operational priorities, offering more climate-friendly food services, acting on facilities, and engaging with local and state officials on climate policy.